Judy Agnew: Marriage to Spiro Agnew

 She married Agnew on May 27, 1942, in Baltimore; he had graduated from Army Officer Candidate School two days earlier.
 They had four children: Pamela Lee Agnew (Mrs. Robert E. DeHaven), James Rand Agnew, Susan Scott Agnew (Mrs. Colin Neilson Macindoe), and Elinor Kimberly Agnew.

 While living in Annapolis with her husband and their four children, Agnew served as the president of her local PTA, and volunteered as both an assistant Girl Scout troop leader and a board member of the Kiwanis Club women's auxiliary.
+An Episcopalian, she and her family belonged to St. Anne's Episcopal Church in Annapolis.
 When speaking to the press, Agnew spoke in what she called a "Baltimorese" accent.
 She became known by the local press for serving cocktails in glass peanut butter jars, although she once publicly attempted to refute this claim.
 She was the First Lady of Maryland from January 1967 to January 1969.

 Second Lady of the United States

 Reportedly, Agnew's reaction to Richard Nixon naming her husband as his running mate was a tearful, "can you get out of it?"
 When asked by the press what she thought of her husband's new position, she told several publications that she was "trying to keep the ashtrays clean."

 In 1969, Agnew hosted a dinner at the White House for seventy-five female reporters.
-Her husband played piano for the guests and left before the meal was served.
+Her husband played piano for the guests, who left before the meal was served.

 Agnew preferred to avoid political conversations in the press while serving as Second Lady.
 In 1967, Agnew told The Evening Sun, "I'll still make brief remarks, at luncheons and teas and so on, but I'm not a speech maker.
 I'm not a real campaigner."
 In 1970, she told Parade magazine, "I stay out of the political end of it.
 When people ask what I majored in, I proudly tell them 'I majored in marriage.'"
 However, Agnew did make several political statements while her husband was in office.
 In 1971, she was quoted as calling feminists "silly," stating that she was already liberated.
 McCall's magazine published a letter from a feminist reader in response to Agnew's comments, saying she had "set Women's Lib back a hundred years".

 Agnew also told The New York Times that she had "no use" for hippies, although she admitted that she didn't know any.

 In 1973, Spiro Agnew resigned from his position as Vice President of the United States, pleading nolo contendere to charges of income tax evasion.
 He was charged with having reported a joint income of $26,099 for both him and his wife in 1967, although their correct income had been $55,599.
 On the day of her husband's resignation, Judy Agnew broke down at a luncheon and cried among her guests.